kubernetes/community/contributors/design-proposals/admission_control_extension.md

 hooks for all API operations and allows an integrator to impose additional controls on the system - rejecting, altering, or reacting to changes to core objects.
 Today each of these plugins must be compiled into Kubernetes.
-As Kubernetes grows, the requirement that all policy enforcement beyond coarse grained access control be done through in-tree compilation and distribution becomes unweildy and limits administrators and the growth of the ecosystem.
+As Kubernetes grows, the requirement that all policy enforcement beyond coarse grained access control be done through in-tree compilation and distribution becomes unwieldy and limits administrators and the growth of the ecosystem.

-This proposal covers changes to the admission control subsystem that allow extension of admission without recompilation and dynamic adminission control configuration in ways that resemble existing controller behavior.
+This proposal covers changes to the admission control subsystem that allow extension of admission without recompilation and dynamic admission control configuration in ways that resemble existing controller behavior.

 ## Background

 The four core systems in Kubernetes are:

-1. API servers with persistent storage, providing basic object validation and CRUD operations
+1. API servers with persistent storage, providing basic object validation, defaulting, and CRUD operations
 2. Authentication and authorization layers that identify an actor and constrain the coarse actions that actor can take on API objects
 3. [Admission controller layers](admission_control.md) that can control and limit the CRUD operations clients perform synchronously.
 4. Controllers which watch the API and react to changes made by other users asynchronously (scheduler, replication controller, kubelet, kube-proxy, and ingress are all examples of controllers).

-Admission control supports a wide range of policy and behavior enforcement for administrators.
+Admission control supports a wide range of policy and behavior enforcement for cluster administrators and integrators.

 ### Types of Admission Control